haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/layouts/layout-override.md

 Although the layout overriding mechanism provides great customization flexibility, it's possible to use it to add logically irrelevant changes.
 We strongly recommend you not make the following changes:

 *	Changing block name or alias.
 The name of a block should not be changed, and neither should the alias of a block remaining in the same parent element.
-*	Changing handle inheritance.
-For example, you should not change the page type parent handle.
+*	Changing handle inheritance. 例如， you should not change the page type parent handle.

 #### 相关主题: